Despite the inherently adversarial nature of divorce

 Perhaps the most important step a couple can take to better

-ensure an out of court settlement of a divorce case is to engage the
+ensure an out-of-court settlement of a divorce case is to engage the

 difficult issues associated with a marriage termination in a way that

-oftentimes lowers the emotional level of the spouses and opens the door to
+oftentimes lowers the emotional level of the spouses and opens the door to a productive discussion that results in a mutually agreeable settlement of a

 marriage dissolution case.